Siris2314/NecroFinance/README.md

 ## Getting Started

-After downloading the files, keep them in the exact same file/directory structure as show in this repo.
+After downloading the files, keep them in the exact same file/directory structure as shown in this repo.
 The main file that will be used is main.py, as the assistant is implemented in this file.

 To start up the assistant simply open up a terminal/powershell window and check if you are inside the correct directory.
 To do this, type ``ls`` into the command line. main.py should be listed below similar to the image below: